Sensuntepeque Good Friday Carpet: A Stunning Holy Week Tradition in El Salvador

 Sensuntepeque Good Friday CarpetCity of Sensuntepeque.
 Image by Alcaldia de Sensuntepeque.

-One of the most symbolic traditions of El Salvador’s Holy Week celebrations is the colorful street carpets created nationwide for the Holy Burial procession on Good Friday.
+One of the most symbolic traditions of El Salvador’s Holy Week is the colorful street carpets created across the country for the Good Friday Holy Burial procession.

-Year after year, during Holy Week, parishioners in Sensuntepeque, Cabañas, create the largest street carpet in El Salvador.
+Each year during Holy Week, parishioners in Sensuntepeque, Cabañas, create what is considered one of the largest street carpets in El Salvador—if not the largest.

-This vibrant masterpiece, made with dyed salt and sawdust (Aserrín), is over 200 meters long and features a unique design every year.
+The vibrant display—crafted from dyed salt and colored sawdust (aserrín)—stretches more than 200 meters and features a new design every year.

 SEE ALSO: Holy Week in El Salvador: A Vibrant Celebration of Faith and Tradition